qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   simple two color gradients or a predefined :ref:`gradient color ramp
   <color-ramp>` to fill polygons.
 The gradient can be rotated and applied on
   a single feature basis or across the whole map extent.
-Also start and end points can be set via coordinates or using the centroid (of feature or map);
+Also start and end points can be set via coordinates or using the centroid (of feature or map).
+  A data-defined offset can be defined;
 * **Line pattern fill**: fills the polygon with a hatching pattern of :ref:`line symbol layer <vector_line_symbols>`.
 You can set a rotation, the spacing between lines and an offset from the feature boundary;